SEI-R-2-22/u2_project_prompt/README.md

 - Detailed README (Name, links to socials, a detailed description of your project, technologies used, a getting started section (with links to your deployed site and Trello), screenshots of your final product (no more than 2-3), future updates, and credits.)
 - Full Entity Relationship Diagram (ERD) for the backend
 - Component Hierarchy Diagram (Lucidchart or other) for the frontend
+- Trello board for tracking your development progress

 **Project _Approval_ Due Date:** 8/30/21 by 10:00am EST